louchesprocket/pgnutil/README.txt

 tag") option:

 	java -jar pgnutil.jar -mp 'Stockfish' -mt 'Result/1\/2-1\/2' -i mygames.pgn

+If we want to perform any of these queries on a list of player names (instead of a single player name) we can use the player-file options "-pf" (to match both players), "-apf" (to match either player), or "-npf" (to match neither player).
+For example, the command:

+	java -jar pgnutil.jar -pf myplayers.txt -mt 'Result/1\/2-1\/2' -i mygames.pgn

+will output every drawn game from the file mygames.pgn wherein both players are listed in the file myplayers.txt.
+The latter is a simple text file listing player names, one per line.

 The "-r" option performs replacements on the game text.
 For example, to replace every instance of 'Quazar' from the file mygames.pgn with